JunGaoca/couponAnalysis/README.md

 	- Weather: Has minimal influence on coupon acceptance.
 	- Gender: Has little to no effect on coupon acceptance rates.
 	- Income: Acceptance rates remain consistent across income groups, typically around 50%, showing negligible influence on coffee coupon acceptance.

+3. Drivers in “healthcare practitioners & technical” and “building & grounds cleaning & maintenance” occupations show the highest coffee consumption.
+Following them are groups such as “transportation & material moving,” “healthcare support,” and “students.”
+For all other occupations, the acceptance rate remains consistent within the 45% to 55% range.

+## Next Steps and Recommendations

+- Test out different coupon scenarios to see how drivers might react under various conditions.

+- Combine existing features, like pairing “age + income group” or “time of day + passenger type,” to uncover hidden relationships.

+- Use machine learning models to predict coupon acceptance probability.

 ## Tools and Technologies